Schema-Driven Information Extraction from Heterogeneous Tables: Experiments

 \subsection{Knowledge Distillation}

 Considering the strong performance of API-based models on Schema-Driven IE, we now show that it is possible to use knowledge distillation \citep{le-etal-2022-shot, Kang2023DistillOA} to build a cost-efficient compact model, using ML tables as a demonstration.
 Specifically, this process first generates synthetic data by performing inference on unlabeled tables using \texttt{code-davinci-002}, followed by fine-tuning a smaller model (e.g., 7B parameters) using the synthetic data.
 We compile a collection of 979 arXiv ML papers, submitted between 2008 and 2019, yielding 3,434 tables (containing a total of 100K cells).
 In Table \ref{tab:distillation}, we can see that LLaMA-7B and Alpaca-7B demonstrate similar performance as seen in the fine-tuning results (Table \ref{tab:test}).
-While fine-tuning LLaMA with LoRA \citep{hu2022lora} presents noticeable computational efficiency, full-parameter fine-tuning of T5-11B matches the teacher model's performance.\footnote{As we observe that the T5-11B student model slightly outperforms the teacher model, we conduct a statistical significance test following \citet{berg-kirkpatrick-etal-2012-empirical}.
-With 1000 bootstrap samples, the p-value is 42.3\%, suggesting that the performance gap between the T5-11B student model and the teacher model is not statistically significant.}
+While fine-tuning LLaMA with LoRA \citep{hu2022lora} presents noticeable computational efficiency, full-parameter fine-tuning of T5-11B matches the teacher model's performance.\footnote{ The improvement over the teacher model is not significant (p-value is 42.3\%, \citealp{berg-kirkpatrick-etal-2012-empirical}). }